MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customize-or-create-a-new-sensitive-information-type.md

 8. Recrawl your content to identify the sensitive information.
 See [Manually request crawling and re-indexing of a site](https://support.office.com/article/Manually-request-crawling-and-re-indexing-of-a-site-a-library-or-a-list-9AFA977D-39DE-4321-B4CA-8C7C7E6D264E).

-## Example: modify the ‘EU Debit Card Number’ sensitive information type
+## Example: modify the 'EU Debit Card Number' sensitive information type

 Improving the accuracy of DLP rules in any system requires testing against a sample data set, and may require fine tuning through repetitive modifications and tests.
-This example demonstrates modifications to the ‘EU Debit Card Number’ sensitive information type to improve its accuracy.
+This example demonstrates modifications to the 'EU Debit Card Number' sensitive information type to improve its accuracy.

 When searching for an EU Debit Card Number in our example, the definition of that number is strictly defined as 16 digits using a complex pattern, and being subject to the validation of a checksum.
 We cannot alter this pattern due to the string definition of this sensitive information type.
 However, we can make the following adjustments to improve the accuracy of how Office 365 DLP finds this sensitive information type within Office 365.